Amateur radio

 The amateur radio service (amateur service and amateur-satellite service) is established by the International Telecommunication Union (ITU) through its Radio Regulations.
 National governments set technical and operational rules for transmissions and issue individual station licences with unique call signs.
-Call signs must be used in transmissions, at least every ten minutes and at the end.
+Call signs must be used in transmissions, at least every ten minutes and at the end of the conversation.
 Amateur radio operators must hold an amateur radio licence, granted after an examination that tests knowledge of radio theory, electronics, and national regulations.

 Operators are authorised to transmit on frequency ranges allocated internationally as the amateur radio bands.
 Within these bands they may use any frequency, though some are restricted to particular modes of voice, text, image, or data communications.
 This allows communication locally, nationally, worldwide, and even with stations in space.
 In many countries, operators may also exchange radio communications between computers or transceivers connected through virtual private networks on the Internet.

 Amateur radio is represented by the International Amateur Radio Union (IARU), which has three regions and includes national amateur radio societies in most countries.
 In 2011 the American Radio Relay League (the U.S. national society) estimated that about 2 million people worldwide were active in amateur radio.
 About 830,000 amateur radio stations are in Region 2 (the Americas), about 750,000 in Region 3 (South and East Asia and the Pacific), and about 400,000 in Region 1 (Europe, the Middle East, the CIS and Africa).
+Radio amateurs have been credited with a number of advancements, notably the discovery of skywave propagation.

 History

 An amateur radio station in Wales.
 Multiple transceivers are employed for different bands and modes.
 Computers are used for control, data modes, SDR, RTTY and logging.

 The origins of amateur radio can be traced to the late 19th century, but amateur radio as practised today began in the early 20th century.
 The First Annual Official Wireless Blue Book of the Wireless Association of America, produced in 1909, contains a list of amateur radio stations.
 This radio callbook lists wireless telegraph stations in Canada and the United States, including 89 amateur radio stations.
 As with radio in general, amateur radio was associated with various amateur experimenters and hobbyists.
 Amateur radio enthusiasts have significantly contributed to science, engineering, industry, and social services.
-Research by amateur operators has founded new industries, like experimentation with quartz piezoelectric resonators from 1924 until about 1934 built economies, empowered nations, and saved lives in times of emergency.
+Research by amateur operators has founded new industries, like experimentation with quartz piezoelectric resonators from 1924 until about 1934, built economies, empowered nations, and saved lives in times of emergency.
 Ham radio can also be used in the classroom to teach English, map skills, geography, math, science, and computer skills.